Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This work takes a user-centered approach to deepfake detection models, and proposes a model whose focus is not just to detect video forgeries, but also alert the human user in an intuitive manner.
 Our CariNet shows excellent detection performance on four different datasets, and crucially, creates novel Deepfake Caricatures which allow for above-chance detection by human observers.
-Overall, this work establishes the importance of integrating computer vision and human factors solutions for deepfake mitigation, and additionally demonstrates the feasibility of improving human deepfake detection with machine assistance.

-A constant challenge for such models is that deepfakes-generation methods are evolving at a vertiginous pace.
-Soon, diffusion models will be able to generate realistic video from text \cite{singer2022make}, potentially making deepfakes easier to create than ever.
-Our framework has certain advantages in this rapidly changing landscape.
-It leverages both human and machine intelligence, which may help it remain robust to new deepfakes, and it may be easier to update by adding new human attention maps as the technology evolves.
-More importantly, the insight that human detection can be improved by increasing the visibility of distortions has broad-ranging implications for the design of deepfake mitigation software across platforms.
-The primary contribution of this work is a computer-vision supported method for highlighting artifacts and bringing them to the attention of the viewer.

-As with any misinformation detection system, there is a risk that our network could be reverse engineered to produce higher quality deepfakes.
+Overall, this work establishes the importance of integrating computer vision and human factors solutions for deepfake mitigation.
+As with any misinformation detection system, there is a risk that our network could be leveraged to produce higher quality deepfakes.
 However, a system which allows humans to directly detect if a video is doctored will empower them to assess for themselves whether to trust the video.
-Aggregated over millions of watchers, we believe that the benefits of such a system outweigh the risks.